PEXANE2/azure-docs.tr-tr/articles/cosmos-db/sql-query-cot.md

 ## <a name="examples"></a>Örnekler

-  Aşağıdaki örnek, belirtilen açının `COT` ' i hesaplar.
+  Aşağıdaki örnek, belirtilen açının `COT` hesaplar.

 ```sql
 SELECT COT(124.1332) AS cot